 BackupBuddy is a premium WordPress backup plugin.
 It lets you to easily schedule daily, weekly, or monthly backups.
 As an added bonus you can automatically store your backups in Dropbox, Amazon S3, Rackspace Cloud, FTP, Stash (their cloud service), and even email it to yourself.
 You can also use the plugin on the number of sites mentioned in your plan.
 You also get access to premium support forums, regular updates, and 1GB of cloud storage to store your backups.
 BackupBuddy lets you duplicate, migrate and restore websites..

 Vault Press offers automated real-time cloud backup solution starting at $3 per month, which is pretty cheap when you think about it.
 It's easy to use as well.
 Setting up VaultPress and restoring from backups is just a matter of clicks.
 They even offer security scans with certain packages.
 However, there are a few downsides to using VaultPass.
 Like recurring expenses and the fact that you have to subscribe to JetPack.
 Although a major downside is that with the lower plans your backups are only stored for 30-days.

 Each of these WordPress backup plugins have their pros and cons.
 What matters most is that you find the one that works best for you AND that your site is getting backed up.
 The route you choose depends on how much you want to be involved.
 Therefore if you have a larger site, it might be easier to go the paid route.
-Because honestly, sometimes it's easier to let someone else worry about it.
+Because honestly, sometimes it's easier to have a WordPress Expert worry about it.
 Plus, it allows you to use the server resources efficiently.
 However, if you have a small to medium size website and hate paying monthly fees, then the free plugins mentioned above are great.